microtekblue/Weather-App-AngularJS-OpenWeatherMap-API-Material-Design/README.md

 ### Running the App in Production

+THIS APP IS NOT SUITABLE TO BE RUN IN A PRODUCTION ENVIRONMENT.

 This really depends on how complex your app is and the overall infrastructure of your system, but the general rule is that all you need in production are the files under the `app/` directory.
 Everything else should be omitted.